Order-Preserving outer automorphisms of free and surface groups: Abstract

 \section{Abstract}

-We give a complete classification to when a finite group of outer automorphisms preserves a bi-order on a non-abelian free group and bi-orderable surface groups.
-We also give another new criterion for an outer automorphism of $F_n$ induced by action of an $n$-strand braid to preserve a bi-order on $F_n.$ Using the new criterion, we produce examples of order-preserving whose underlying permutation is a full cycle which answers in affirmative a question of Kin and Rolfsen.
+We give a complete classification of finite subgroups of outer automorphisms that preserve bi-orders on non-abelian free groups and bi-orderable surface groups.
+We also give another new criterion for an outer automorphism of $F_n$ induced by the action of an $n$-strand braid to preserve a bi-order on $F_n$ in terms of the Burau representation of $B_n$.
+Using the new criterion, we produce examples of order-preserving braids whose underlying permutation is a full cycle, which answers in affirmative a question of Kin and Rolfsen.